-- Take a RJ45 cable and connect one end to the RJ45 LAN input jack of the projector and the other end to the RJ45 port. - 2.
-Open the OSD menu and go to the ADVANCED > LAN Control Settings menu.
+- Take a RJ45 cable and connect one end to the RJ45 LAN input jack of the projector and the other end to the RJ45 port. - Open the OSD menu and go to the ADVANCED > LAN Control Settings menu.
 Press Enter to display the LAN Settings page.
-Or you can press Network to open the LAN Control Settings menu directly. - Highlight LAN Settings and press ◀/▶ to select DHCP ON.
-3. - 4.
+Or you can press Network to open the LAN Control Settings menu directly. - Highlight LAN Settings and press ◀/▶ to select DHCP ON. - 4.
 Press ▼ to highlight Apply and press Enter. - Please wait for around 15 20 seconds, and then re-enter the LAN Settings page.
 The Projector IP Address, Subnet Mask, Default Gateway, and DNS Server settings will be displayed.
-Note down the IP address displayed in the Projector IP Address - Fig. 1 If the Projector IP Address still does not appear, contact your network administrator.
-Fig. 17 If the RJ45 cables are not properly connected, the Projector IP Address, Subnet Mask, Default - Gateway, and DNS Server settings will display 0.0.0.0.
-Make sure the cables are properly connected and perform the procedures above again. - Fig. 1 If you need to connect to the projector in standby mode, set Standby LAN control to On in the ADVANCED > LAN Control Settings menu.
-Then use a WOL tool to activate the standby network function.
+Note down the IP address displayed in the Projector IP Address row - If the Projector IP Address still does not appear, contact your network administrator. - If the RJ45 cables are not properly connected, the Projector IP Address, Subnet Mask, Default Gateway, and DNS Server settings will display 0.0.0.0.
+Make sure the cables are properly connected and perform the procedures above again. - If you need to connect to the projector in its standby mode, set Standby LAN Control to On in the ADVANCED > LAN Control Settings menu.